Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		<b>this HEAP usage takes only place, if process data are used</b>
 	- lists of measurement programs per local process data ( only for  IsoAgLib::ProcDataLocal_c or IsoAgLib::ProcDataLocalSimpleSetpoint_c instances )
 	- lists for automatic CAN filter management
-	- list of entries in monitor list ( IsoAgLib::ISOItem_c )
+	- list of entries in ISO monitor list ( IsoAgLib::ISOItem_c )
 	- vector for global lookup of sensor or actor I/O instances with one <b>pointer</b> per instance ( <b> only present if the corresponding I/O feaure is used </b> )

 \subsection IndexHeapDerive Derive Needed HEAPSIZE